dannyiglesias/OODWeek3/README.md

 Run EngineerTest.java for scenario where each command is set and initiated in the method

-Both should produde the same output.
+Both should produce the same output.